Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The clues are well-crafted, with strong informed clues, effective misdirection, and a good level of ambiguity in the misinformed clues.
+The clues are well-structured and provide a good level of difficulty for the player.
+The informed clues are specific to TV Shows, the misinformed clues are ambiguous and the fake clues are well-targeted.

 ---